 Advertisement

 The winter 2021/2022 carnival season kicked off in Cologne on November 11th.
 Photo: picture alliance/dpa | Rolf Vennenbernd

 One of Germany’s biggest and most beloved festivals, carnival, has been celebrated for hundreds of years.
-It turns many German towns and cities into tourist hotspots around February and March.
+With celebrations kicking off on Saturday November 11th, we take a look at this colourful cultural phenomenon.

+Advertisement